apikzorian/Traffic-Sign-Classification/README.md

 |						|												|
 |						|												|

 For my model, we will use a variation of the LeNet classifier.
-We have 2 CNNs with
+We have 2 CNNs with relu activation and maxpooling after each of them.
+These are followed by 3 fully connected layers, each with relu activation.
+I added dropout after each fully connected layer except for the last.

+### Parameters

+I found my best results when I trained my model on a 0.0025 learning rate, 50 epochs, and a batch size of 128.

 ####3.
 Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.